max-mas/ML_supercon/README.md

 # ML Supercon

-This notebook explores machiine learning modeling of the excerpt from the SuperCON dataset published at [1] and included here.
+This notebook explores machine learning modeling of the excerpt from the SuperCON dataset published at [1] and included here.

 The aim is to predict a material's critical temperature from simple bulk properties.